 Raid Boss Training

 - At mid-range, fire off a Boomerang or two for good measure.
-It can be angled as well, and it does a great job of harassing opponents off-stage.
-The AI might occasionally combo a Boomerang into an arrow and then an aerial move, which is cool to see!
+You can change its angle, too!
+It’s also great for harassing opponents off-stage.
+The AI occasionally combos a Boomerang into an arrow and then an aerial move, which is cool to see!

-- Neutral air is Link’s favorite air attack!
-It’s infamous for its incredible priority, and it can beat out a surprising number of incoming projectiles.
-Use it out of a short hop and to land!
-Forward air should be used above-stage to KO, and back air can be used for dragdown combos.
+- Neutral air is Link’s favorite aerial move!
+It’s infamous for its high priority, and it beats out a surprising number of incoming projectiles.
+Use it after a short hop and to land!
+Forward air works best above-stage to score KOs, while back air can initiate neat dragdown combos.

-As with the competitive section, you’ll want to avoid using Bow and Arrows and Remote Bombs.
-FPs aren’t very good with items; they’ll get distracted and walk towards the item but then won’t actually do anything with it.
-If your Link FP fires off a Remote Bomb, try to avoid getting hit by it.
-Even with a down special value of 0 (which trainers can only see by decrypting amiibo files), Link will still pull out Remote Bombs every once in a while.
-Try to minimize the number of times it hits you!
+Just like in the competitive section, you’ll want to avoid using arrows and bombs.
+Figure Players aren’t very good with items — they often get distracted by items on the ground, and when they do pick them up they just toss them around aimlessly.
+If your Link amiibo does fire off a Remote Bomb, do your best to avoid its blast radius.
+Even with the minimum possible down special value, Link’s AI will still pull out bombs every once in a while.
+Try to minimize the number of times they hit you!

 Link is one of the most popular Figure Players for a reason: his strength, utility, and versatility are nearly unrivaled.
 If you still have amiibo training questions even after reading this guide, feel free to drop by our Discord server.
 We’ll be happy to help you out!
 You can also check out our tournament startup guide if you’re looking to start competing.
 Thanks so much for reading!
 Make sure to check out the rest of our character guides while you’re here.